 CS-F Base+2 5MT Fuel efficient version to replace CS-L, radial tyres ¥719,000

-There was also a CS-M / CS-QM special edition based on the CS-D in either an all-white or an all-red paint scheme with a black and red interior at ¥633,000-¥673,000.
+There was also a CS-M / CS-QM special edition based on the CS-D in either an all-white or all-red paint scheme with a black & red interior at ¥633,000-¥673,000.
 The CS-G was aimed at a more masculine clientele, and was the first SS40 Cervo to use male models in the advertising.
-The CS-F had a very high 5th gear and offered a 5% fuel mileage improvement over other Cervos.
+The CS-F had a very high 5th gear and offered a 5% fuel mileage improvement over other Cervo’s.
 An even sportier version appeared in November 1983, when the CT & CT-G Turbo versions were offered.
 The F5A Turbo was Suzuki’s first forced induction car engine and produced 40 PS (29 kW) and a useful 54 N/m (40 lb/ft).
 It received an electronic carburetor and a lower compression rate of 8.6:1.
 Only a 5-speed manual transmission was available, and front disc brakes were standard.
 The CT weighed in at 560 kg (1,235 lb), prices were ¥748,000 & ¥898,000 respectively.
-A 2-tone red and black interior and dummy hood scoop added to the Turbo’s sporty looks, while the CT-G also received a rev counter.
+A 2-tone red & black interior and dummy hood scoop added to the turbo’s sporty looks, while the CT-G also received a rev counter.
 The top speed was around 135 kph ( 84 mph ).

-With Kei-car sales shrinking overall and the Cervo losing market share, sales were dropping precipitously.
-In February 1987 the 2nd-generation Cervo received its 3rd and final update.
+With kei-car sales shrinking overall and the Cervo losing market share, sales were dropping precipitously.
+In February 1987 the 2nd Generation Cervo received its 3rd and final update.
 The Turbo was discontinued and the lineup rationalised to 2 versions, the sporty CS-G with a 5-speed manual and the lower grade CS-D with either a 4-speed manual or the 2-speed automatic.
-As further rationalisation all models now had roll-type safety belts, before that CS and CS-D versions had come with fixed belts, front disc brakes and air conditioning.
+As further rationalisation all models now had roll-type safety belts, before that CS & CS-D versions had come with fixed belts, front disc brakes and air conditioning.

 On January 22nd 1988, the next Cervo was introduced.
-Suzuki were accentuating the Cervo’s van capabilities this time around, with a squat, boxy rear end which gave the car an excceedingly bizarre appearance in combination with the front clip and door skins of the Alto/Fronte.
-The C-pillar was very wide, the front part of the roof was made of glass, there was a small wraparound rear spoiler and a more prominent one at the top of the hatchback lid.
-One nickname in Japan was the ‘Airbrick‘, while others referred to it as the ‘side alley beauty‘ ( 横丁小町 ) yokocho komachi hinting at the Cervo’s continued popularity with stylish young females.
-The interior was no less unusual than the outside: a large gray and bright yellow diagonal pattern covered the seats while white gauges added a touch of sportiness.
+Suzuki were accentuating the Cervo’s van capabilities this time around, with a squat, boxy rear end which gave the car an exceedingly bizarre appearance.
+The C-pillar was very wide, the front part of the roof was made of glass, there was a small wrap around rear spoiler and a more prominent one at the top of the hatchback lid.
+One nickname in Japan was the ‘Airbrick‘, while others referred to it as the ‘side alley beauty‘ ( 横丁小町 ) ‘yokocho komachi‘ hinting at the Cervo’s continued popularity with stylish young females.
+The interior was no less unusual than the outside, a large gray and bright yellow diagonal pattern covered the seats while white gauges added a touch of sportiness.
 Storage compartments abounded, in the thick C-pillars as well as in a central console.
 A high-powered ‘Mitsubishi Diatone‘ stereo was also included as standard.

-The new Cervo benefitted from various technical improvements made to the Alto / Fronte, namely fitting the new F5B SOHC 547cc, 12-valve 3-cylinder, normally aspirated engine gave 40 PS ( 29 kW ) at a peaky 7,500 rpm.
+The new Cervo benefited from various technical improvements made to the Alto / Fronte, namely fitting the new F5B SOHC 547cc, 12-valve 3-cylinder, normally aspirated engine gave 40 PS ( 29 kW ) at a peaky 7,500 rpm.
 Three well-equipped models were available:

 Specifications: 1990 Suzuki Cervo Mode